 Claim: £13,080 x 25% = £3,270.

-Compare that to the £312 flat rate.
+Compare that to the £312 she would claim using the simplified flat rate (£26 per month at 101+ hours, for all 12 months).
 The actual costs method gives her an extra £2,958 in deductions, saving her £592 in income tax at the basic rate (20%) or £1,183 at the higher rate (40%).
 The extra record keeping is clearly worth it.

 When the Room Is Not Exclusive